 The basis for the easy, creamy sauce in this salmon vegetable casserole is my 3-ingredient simple white sauce recipe I shared a while back.
 I tweaked the proportions, added a bit of tangy, nutritious fromage frais/fromage blanc (naturally low in fat!) and my new sauce was born!
 This sauce takes 5 minutes to make!
 Just combine it with the leek and spinach mixture and pour the whole thing over the casserole.

-Another salmon recipe where I’ve used my basic white sauce is this leftover salmon and potato bake.
+Another salmon recipe where I’ve used my basic white sauce is leftover salmon and potato bake.

 Check out also this collection of 13 healthy, easy one pot chicken recipes!